-The Powder Bowl is crafted from a tough, 2-layer 100% recycled polyester GORE-TEX fabric that makes it waterproof and windproof in the most adverse of conditions.
+The Powder Bowl is crafted from a tough, 2-layer 100% recycled polyester GORE-TEX fabric that makes it waterproof and windproof in the most adverse conditions.
 The exposed zippers are watertight and don't allow air to bite through.
-We didn't feel a single bit of moisture come through the jacket, even under hammering, wet snow.
-The adjustable hood is more than adequate to fit over a helmet and has an adjustable visor to further protect you from the elements.
+We didn't feel a single bit of moisture coming through the jacket, even under hammering, wet snow.
+The adjustable hood is more than adequate to fit over a helmet and has an adjustable visor to protect you from the elements further.

 Comfort and Fit

-The Powder Bowl isn't trying to be something it's not; therefore, it fits just like a ski jacket should — loose without feeling baggy, with plenty of space to move and layer underneath.
-Despite its outer GORE-TEX shell, it's soft and not a bit stiff, and gets even more nimble with use.
+The Powder Bowl isn't trying to be something it's not.
+It fits just like a ski jacket should — loose without feeling baggy, with plenty of space to move and layer underneath.
+Despite its outer GORE-TEX shell, it's soft and not a bit stiff and gets even more nimble with use.

 The size small fits true to size; we liked the extra room it gave us to play with layers underneath.
 The adjustable wrist cuffs provide ample space to pull the jacket on over gloves and mittens.
-The hood is oversized, and we were able to zip the jacket up over our chins with the hood up.
-Surprisingly, the non-removable powder skirt doesn't add any extra bulk around the hips.
+The hood is oversized, and we could zip the jacket up over our chins with the hood up.
+Surprisingly, the non-removable powder skirt doesn't add extra bulk around the hips.

-The Powder Bowl certainly wasn't the most style-y jacket of the bunch this year, but it's like an elder statesman, refined and elegant.
-It doesn't have the fitted body of other jackets we tested, but it still falls well below the waist, which we find essential for both good looks and function.
+The Powder Bowl certainly wasn't the most stylish jacket of the bunch this year.
+But it's like an elder statesman: refined and elegant.
+It doesn't have the fitted body of other jackets we tested, but it falls well below the waist, which we find essential for both good looks and function.
 It's flattering without being overly girly and comes in four basic colors that look good with solid or print ski pants.

 Patagonia may have the best pit zips out there; with dual zippers and a wide, gaping design, they're practical and easy to use.
 We often unzipped the pits on long, challenging runs and didn't have to rush to close them up on the chair ride back up.
 The shell itself is fairly breathable despite its bomber polyester GORE-TEX outer lining.
-We did get slightly overheated while hiking, but again, the pit zips saved the day.
+We got slightly overheated while hiking, but the pit zips saved the day again.
 This jacket wouldn't shine in a pure backcountry setting, but it breathes more than well enough for the resort and the sidecountry.

 — Betsy Welch